The Ultimate Deep-Dish Apple Pie Dessert

 9.

-Bake for an additional 45 to 60 minutes until the apples are cooked and the crust is golden brown.
-Cool on a cooling rack for 2 hours before serving.
+Continue to bake for an additional 45-60 minutes, or until the apples are tender and the crust is golden brown.

 Mark as complete